 SF-style movies and anime are mostly pretty boring, aren't they?
 I can tolerate the first Star Wars, but before that, basically all SF movies were quite dull, whether they were anime or live-action.
 I can't think of any interesting SF on film.
 Although I like things like King Kong, even that's boring as a drama.
 Why, I wondered, can they only tell such simple stories?

 What I came to realize is that people who like SF and special effects don't know enough about theatrics and ordinary drama.
-So I tried to create something that could be watched as a normal drama, with a story would be typical for a movie.
+So I tried to create something that could be watched as a normal drama, with a story that would be typical for a movie.
 I simply made things that incorporated film techniques into anime, without any sense that I was making an SF show or a robot show...
 But it's a little disappointing that I didn't put any SF-style original ideas into Gundam.

 In anime, you can only express drama through cinematic functions.
 But why do people think that when a robot shows up, it instantly becomes "robot anime" and you're not creating drama anymore?
 That's my question.
 There are also people like that, who don't get drama, among the sponsors.
 To them, robot anime is only about things like robots in action, docking, and new robots appearing.
 That's why Gundam was canceled.